 Carmel has been singing since the age of 5, and sings as a soloist or with choral groups in and around the East Midlands.
 Before moving to Derbyshire in 2013 she sang for many years with the Nottingham Bach Choir with whom she performed as a soloist.
-In Nottingham she sang with Farnaby & Co, a small musical ensemble specialising in unaccompanied music, in particular English madrigals of the Elizabethan and Jacobean periods.

 She has made two professional recordings for a local company producing French language resource materials, and in 2006 recorded a CD with Farnaby & Co. a Nottingham based vocal ensemble specialising in a cappella singing with a particular interest in the Elizabethan Madrigal School.

 Carmel has taken part in numerous Festivals and competitions, including the National Eisteddfod of Wales, and has been praised for the pure quality of her sound.
 She has also performed in various charity concerts, and has written and performed in her own show featuring the music of Ivor Novello.

 When not singing she can be found hiking the hills of Derbyshire or in her clogs practising Lakeland step dances.